valryon/valryon.github.io/_posts/2013-06-18-Using-XNA-and-Monogame-today.md

 And XNA is Windows only.
 For now you can't make your game from scratch on OS X, Monogame still use the XNA content pipeline but it is changing.

-*it may be possible by compiling undocumented stuff by I am too lazy to try that.
+*It may be possible by compiling undocumented stuff bbut I am too lazy to try that.
 I like when things simply works.*

 So Monogame is for developer who **can work mostly on Windows**.